turecross321/RemoteRichPresence/README.md

 # RemoteRichPresence

-A node.js websocket server that allows a client set a discord rich presence without having Discord installed.
+Lets you change your Discord rich presence from a device that doesn't have Discord installed.

 ![bild](https://github.com/user-attachments/assets/d00b3161-48ed-482a-8c81-a1cb293326b7)